MonsterZelek/a/Setup-Display-&-Buttons.md

 4) Upload your code and test it

-5) Save a copy of the `0_config.h` file so it's easy for you to update the software later.
+5) Save a copy of the `A_config.h` file so it's easy for you to update the software later.

 ## Testing everything